Brian Hurn: Political career

 Hurn later served as Mayor of Barossa Council from 1996 to 2014.
 He was awarded a National Medal in 1994 "for diligent long service to the community in hazardous circumstances", a Medal of the Order of Australia (OAM) in 1999 "for service to local government through the Barossa Council, and to the community of Angaston", an Australian Sports Medal in 2000 "for service to Country and Metropolitan Football and SANFL Clubs" and a Centenary Medal in 2001 "for service to the community through local government at regional and state levels."

 Family

-Hurn's son William played 135 games for Central District Football Club in the South Australian National Football League (SANFL) and his grandson Shannon Hurn currently captains West Coast in the Australian Football League (AFL).
+Hurn's son William played 135 games for Central District Football Club in the South Australian National Football League (SANFL) and his grandson Shannon Hurn captained West Coast in the Australian Football League (AFL).
 His granddaughter Ashton Hurn was elected to state parliament as the member for Schubert at the 2022 South Australian state election.